ynvb/DIE/README.md

 Install ida-python patch:

-1. Extract the content of the `aaaa.zip` file into your IDA directory.
+1. Extract the content of the `ida-python-patch.zip` file into your IDA directory.

 Install Plugin: